go-pkgz/auth/README.md

 	}()
 ```

-It will run fake aouth2 "server" on port :8084 and you could login with any user name.
+It will run fake aouth2 "server" on port :8084 and user could login with any user name.
 See [example](https://github.com/go-pkgz/auth/blob/master/_example/backend/main.go) for more details.

+_Warning: this is not the real oauth2 server but just a small fake thing for development and testing only.
+Don't use `dev` provider with any production code._

 ## Register oauth2 providers